sebastid/GetAndCleanDataCourse/README.md

 2. Merge/Assemble the training and the test sets to create one data set.
    The merging of the datasets were performed using a combination of rbind and cbind operations.

-3. Appropriately labels the dataset with descriptive variable name.
+3. Appropriately labels the dataset with descriptive variable names.
    The input list of feature names was obtained from the features.txt file and processed as follows:
     * Regular expressions and the sub commands were used to clean the variables names.
     * The make.names command was used to relabel the duplicate variable names.